ChronicleTeam/chronicle/README.md

 Finally, data can be imported or exported with common file formats to allow for easy transition.

-> This project was made for the SEG4910 software engineering capstone project under a client at Defence Research and Development Canada.
+> This project was made for the SEG4910 and SEG4911 software engineering capstone project under a client at Defence Research and Development Canada.

 ## Setup

-See [Setup instructions](https://github.com/ChronicleTeam/chronicle/wiki/Deployment-and-Installation#setup-instructions) on the wiki.
+See [installation instructions](wiki/Installation) on the wiki.

 ## Technologies